makerplane/canfix-spec/src/framedef.rst

   :file: tables/nodespecificframe.csv
   :header-rows: 1

-Node Specific message frames are sent with identifiers 1792 thru 2047.
+*Node Specific Message* frames are sent with identifiers 1792 thru 2047.
 These are the last 256 CAN identifiers.

-The Node Specific Message format is simple.
+The *Node Specific Message* format is simple.
+The source node ID is inferred by the identifier on which the message was transmitted by the following formula.

+  Frame ID - 1792 = Node ID

 The first byte is the destination node.
-The source node ID is inferred by the identifier on which the message was transmitted.
 Zero can be sent as the destination node to effect all nodes.
 Whether the node is allowed to respond to this broadcast address depends on the what type of message it is.

-The Control Code indicates what type of message this is.
+The *Control Code* indicates what type of message this is.
 Table 3.5 shows the different Control Codes that can be used.

 .. tabularcolumns:: |c|l|c|c|